kibuukaahmed16-cell/Vero/README.md

 ### Usage

 - Access the web interface by navigating to `http://localhost:3000` after starting the server.
--    Use the pair code to connect to WA, your creds are saved locally.
+- Use the pair code to connect to WA, your creds are saved to postgre db

-### Requirements

--    Node.js (v18+)
--    Yarn (for dependency management)
--    Git (for cloning the repository)

 ### License